maxim-saplin/py_chat_ui/README.md

 ## Features

+- **Minimal, responsivee UI**
 - **Token counter**: get number of tokens in the dialog and in the prompt being typed
+  - Can be seen at the top right corner, counts dialog length + the number of tokens in the promnpt being typed
-- **Azure and OpenAI supported**: Connect to OpenAI APIs either directly (via API key) or via models deployed in Microsoft Azure
+- **Azure and OpenAI**: Connect to OpenAI APIs either directly (via API key) or via models deployed in Microsoft Azure
+- **Response srtreaming**: see how OpneAI is typing back
-- **Model Customization**: Users can add, update, and delete AI models with custom settings.
+- **Model Customization**: Users can add, update, and delete AI models with custom settings in UI OR have a mode defined in ENV variables
-- **Single and Multi user**: Anonymous auth (single user) OR user authentication against a local YAML user DB (pairs of usernames/password hashes).
+- **Single and Multi user**: Anonymous authentication (single user) with not lock screen OR user authentication against a local user DBin a YAML file (pairs of usernames/password hashes).
 - **Chat Persistence**: Dialogs are saved on the server in flies and can be access acros different devices.
-- **Data encryption**: All user data (chat dialogs and model settings) is encrypted using hashed keys (stored in users server-only cookies)
+- **Data encryption**: All user data (chat dialogs and model settings) is encrypted using hashed keys (stored in user's server-only/http-only cookies)
   - Loosing user creds means loosing stored user data.
 No pasword change is supported!
   - Protection against leaking sotred files.
 If the attacker can debug the server OR can steal cookies the encryption keys can be exposed
 - **Environment Configuration**: Easy setup with environment variables or `.env` file.
-- **Local and Debug Running**: Run the application locally or debug with VSCode.
+- **Run and Debug localy**: Run the application locally or via Docker, or debug with VSCode

 ## Evironment variables